Altisource Asset Management (NYSEAMERICAN:AAMC) Now Covered by Analysts at StockNews.com

-Stock analysts at StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report issued on Friday.
-The brokerage set a “hold” rating on the asset manager’s stock.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report published on Thursday.
+The brokerage issued a hold rating on the asset manager’s stock.

-Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last released its earnings results on Friday, April 22nd.
-The asset manager reported $0.66 earnings per share (EPS) for the quarter.
+Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last released its quarterly earnings data on Friday, April 22nd.
+The asset manager reported $0.66 earnings per share for the quarter.

 About Altisource Asset Management (Get Rating)